infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 # Customer Product Recommendations.

 ## Objective
-Purpose of this project is to create a product recommendations for the customers of a online retail store
+Purpose of this project is to create a product recommendations for the customers of a online retail store.
+Final recommendations are stored in the file **data/customer_recomendations.csv**.

 ## DATA
 The dataset contains the actual transactions from 2010 and 2011 for a UK based and registered non-store online retail selling goods to wholesaler customers.
 This dataset is publically made available on [Kaggle site](https://www.kaggle.com/datasets/carrie1/ecommerce-data/data). its a raw dataset